 Before any brand sets a price for its products, it should conduct a thorough pricing strategy analysis.
 This analysis will follow several steps to calculate the best possible price for a product, in terms of the sales and profitability targets that the company has in mind.
 Here’s how it works:

-Step 1: Determine true cost of product
+Step 1: Determine the True Cost of the Product

 The first step is of course to establish the true cost price of a product.
 Brands must fully understand what their products cost to produce before any calculations can be made on the potential profitability of these items.

-Step 2: Understand customer response to pricing
+Step 2: Understand Customer Response to Pricing

 Customer analysis comes next, and customer responses are key here.
 Brands should research how customers are responding to certain price points, evaluating how these responses differ as prices increase or decrease.

-Step 3: Analyze competitor pricing
+Step 3: Analyze Competitor Pricing

 Competitors will always stand in the way of a brand achieving maximum profitability on any product, so they should play a role in any pricing strategy analysis.
 Companies are advised to complete detailed research into the pricing strategies of their competitors, to understand how competitors’ products are priced and how customers feel about these prices.